All Out Life

 "All Out Life" is a song by American heavy metal band Slipknot, released as an independent single on October 31, 2018, by Roadrunner Records.
 It was the band's first single in nearly three years, following "Goodbye".
-It is the final release to feature longtime percussionist and backing vocalist Chris Fehn before his dismissal from the band in March the following year.
+It is the final release to feature longtime percussionist and backing vocalist Chris Fehn before his departure from the band in March 2019.

 The single was accompanied by a music video directed by the band's percussionist Shawn Crahan.
 The song was included as a bonus track on the Japanese release of the band's sixth album We Are Not Your Kind (2019).

 Composition and lyrics

 According to Slipknot frontman Corey Taylor, "All Out Life" was written as "a rallying cry for everyone ... about all of us getting together and saying, 'You know what.
 Let's not talk about old.
 Let's not talk about new.
 Let's talk about what is.
 Let's talk about what's good, what's real, and get behind that and start embracing things that matter because there's history there and not just because it's the next best thing."
 Taylor also provided the following additional background to the composition of the song:

 "All Out Life" is a song that is trying to do two things: bring everyone together, but also remind everyone that the past is not something to be discarded with disdain.
 People are so eager to find the next big thing sometimes that they shit all over the bands and artists that have come before, thus making the past feel disposable, like a dirty thing.
 Fuck that: Why should we pay attention to your mediocre future when you can't be bothered to celebrate an amazing past?
 I'd rather listen to a guaranteed hit than a forced miss.
 "All Out Life" is the anthem that reminds people that it's not the date on the music - it's the staying power.